 An IPO has no immediate tax effect on a long term stock position held by an executive of the newly public company.
 However, several restrictions on sale may be imposed on the executive, preventing him or her from liquidating their position.
 Options, restricted stock and RSUs are typically unaffected by an IPO, but the fact that there is a public market for the stock can make exercise of options easier.
-The spread on NQSO exercise is still deemed ordinary income, as is the spread on ISO exercise if the shares are sold in a disqualifying disposition.
+The spread on NQSOs is still deemed ordinary income and disqualified ISOs are also treated like NQSOs.